 In the final year of any fixed term the Trust review the tenancy to decide how to proceed:

-- i) End the tenancy; - ii) Offer a further tenancy at the same property - iii) Offer a tenancy at a different property conducted, please read the Fixed Term Tenancy Policy, available on the website.
+- i) End the tenancy. - ii) Offer a further tenancy at the same property. - iii) Offer a tenancy at a different property.

 All tenants are expected to fully cooperate and engage in the final year review.